 Downloadable Map Tokyo 3 day itinerary

-The food in Japan is exceptional, I will go as far as to say it is the most consistently excellent I have eaten on my travels.
-From budget to high end michelin-starred food, you are going to eat very well.
-Whilst Osaka is known as Japan’s kitchen, Tokyo more than competes!
+The food in Japan is exceptional.
+I’ll go as far as to say it’s the most consistently excellent I’ve eaten on my travels.
+From budget to high-end Michelin-starred, you’re going to eat very well.
+While Osaka is known as Japan’s kitchen, Tokyo more than competes.

 Alternative activities for your three days in Tokyo itinerary